Professionals involved in mental health services for teenagers

 Here are some of the main professionals you and your child might come across.
 You might find that the services of different professionals overlap – for example, some psychologists also offer counselling.

 If your teenage child needs to see a mental health professional, you want to be sure that you and your child are choosing the right person.
 You can read more about what to expect from mental health professionals for teenagers.

 GPs and teenage mental health

-Many young people are happy to see their family GPs, but others might like to see different doctors.
+Many young people are happy to see their family GP, but others might like to see different doctors.
 It’s worthwhile finding a GP who has a special interest in adolescence and one your child feels comfortable with.
 Some GPs have also done additional training in mental health.